3drobotics/solo-cli/README.md

 `solo revert` destructively reverts Solo to a given version, including to factory ("gold") settings.
 This removes all user modifications from the filesystem, and is recommended if you do not care about losing these changes.

+### resize

+`solo resize` resizes Solo's user partition to about ~500mb, shrinking the `/log` partition.

+**TODO:** A bug exists that requires you to run this twice, i.e. once more after Solo resets the first time.

+### install-pip, install-runit, install-smart

+These install `pip`, the Python package manager, `runit`, a startup service manager, and `smart`, the package manager for Solo and its repository locations.

+**NOTE:** In the future these might be merged into a "dev upgrade" command.

+### info

+`solo info` dumps to the command line the versions of all components of Solo and the Controller.

 ### video

 * `acquire` frees `/dev/video0` for scripts to use it as a video source.